linusback/parsemake/README.md

 Heavily inspired from https://github.com/mrtazz/checkmake

-WARNING this is an unfinished project use at your own risk.
+WARNING this is an unfinished project it does not currently work use at your own risk.